 Improving stroke care after discharge

-To improve care for people with stroke and TIA after they leave the hospital, recommendations are being created to enhance secondary stroke prevention, outpatient, and community rehabilitation and stroke recovery services.
+To improve care for people with stroke and TIA after they leave the hospital, recommendations were created to enhance secondary stroke prevention, outpatient, and community rehabilitation and stroke recovery services.
+Read the recommendation document.

 What is the most important thing I should remember?

-if you or someone who is with you is have the signs of stroke do not drive to the closest hospital.
-Instead, call 911 immediately and the paramedics will take you to the closest hospital that specializes in stroke care.
+If you or someone who is with you is have the signs of stroke do not drive to the closest hospital.
+Instead, call 911 immediately and the paramedics will take you to the closest Designated Stroke Centre.

 *The South West Local Health Integration Network (South West LHIN) serves Grey, Bruce, Huron, Perth, Middlesex, Oxford, Elgin and Norfolk (west) counties.